grammyjs/website/site/docs/plugins/session.md

 > The list of supported integrations of external storage solutions is [down here](#external-storage-solutions).

 A benefit of using grammY is that you get access to free cloud storage.
-It requires zero setup—all authentication is done using your bot token.
+It requires zero setup---all authentication is done using your bot token.
 Check out the [repository](https://github.com/grammyjs/storages/tree/main/packages/free)!

 It is very easy to use: